For more fun ideas, check out our Let's Do London guide. Make sure to share your adventures on social media using the #LetsDoLondon hashtag!

 - Gaze at incredible artworks from world-class artists: Enjoy the stunning backdrop of Regent's Park at Frieze London.
 13-17 Oct

 - Enjoy the Southbank Centre's programme of autumn events: See talks, performances and exhibitions, and take part in fun workshops.

-- Head down to London’s famous river for a whole month of exciting exhibitions, walks, concerts and more, as part of the Totally Thames festival.
+- Head down to London’s famous river for the Totally Thames festival: Enjoy a whole month of exciting exhibitions, walks, talks and more.
 1-30 Sep

-- Tuck into turkey and pumpkin pie and soak up Canadian and American culture at restaurants and pubs in the capital for Thanksgiving.
-On and around 14 Oct and 28 Nov
+- Tuck into turkey and pumpkin pie for Thanksgiving: Soak up Canadian and American culture at restaurants and pubs across the city.
+On and around 11 Oct and 25 Nov

 - Remember, remember the fifth of November… If you’d somehow forgotten, here’s a reminder: London Bonfire Night fireworks displays mix pyrotechnics, seasonal food and family fun.
 On and around 5 Nov